Introduction to Finite Element Methods: Mixed methods for the Poisson equation

 We now construct conforming finite element discretizations of $V$ and $M$.
 Let $\calT_h$ be a shape-regular affine triangulation of $\Omega\subset\R^n$.
 For $M=\m{L2}$, we again take piecewise (discontinuous) polynomials of degree $k\geq 0$, i.e.,

-For $V=\m{Hdiv}$, we construct a space $V_h$ of piecewise polynomials that satisfy the two key properties of $V$: Functions $\tau_h\in V_h$ have continuous normal traces across elements, and the divergence is surjective from $V_h$ to $M_h$.
+For $V=\m{Hdiv}$, we construct a space $V_h$ of piecewise polynomials on the same triangulation that satisfy the two key properties of $V$: Functions $\tau_h\in V_h$ have continuous normal traces across elements, and the divergence is surjective from $V_h$ to $M_h$.
 One possible choice is

 with

 where